srimaln91/selenium-installer/README.md

 ## selenium-installer
-A bash script to install Selenium server with Google Chrome web driver on Ubuntu 16.04 as a service.
+A bash script to install Selenium server with Google Chrome web driver on Ubuntu 16.04.

 #### How to install: